 • Would you support scrapping the constitution and reverting to the Articles of Confederation?

 Sadly, there was a time when nearly every candidate for higher public office would have had little problem answering these questions to an informed and eagerly receptive citizenry.
 Madison, Hamilton, Jefferson, Adams and their founding brethren would have handled these questions without having to stop to catch their breath.
-Our philosopher-statesmen have been replaced by shallow political hacks and spin doctors, a lifelong contemplative study of history and the Classics with talking points read from a teleprompter.
+Our philosopher-statesmen have been replaced by shallow political hacks and spin doctors; a lifelong contemplative study of history, natural law, and the Greek and Roman Classics has been replaced by sound bites read from a teleprompter.
 Today’s candidates would scarcely understand the questions let alone be able to formulate a coherent response.
 I would say to them, “If you can’t answer these questions, what are you doing here?”